 In our increasingly diverse society, religion plays a large role that defines where we live, work and our overall world view.
 Explore how religious identity and expression intersects with career and work.

 As a student-athlete, the skills and responsibilities you have developed from countless hours of practice and competition have an impact on your marketability.
 Find how you can search, apply and interview for a position that aligns with your background and interests.

-The Hiatt Career Center supports Brandeis undergraduate students and alumni who have had military experience by helping them frame their experience for the world of work and talk about their intersecting identities as veterans, students, and professionals.
+The Hiatt Career Center supports Brandeis undergraduate students and alumni with military experience by helping them frame their experience for the world of work and talk about their intersecting identities as veterans, students and professionals.